yumesmile/getting-started/STMicroelectronics/STM32L4_L4+/readme.md

 ### Create the IoT Central Application

-Azure IoT Central is used to both manage and interact with your device.
+Azure IoT Central is used to both manage and monitor with your device.

 To create a new application:
 1. From [Azure IoT Central portal](https://apps.azureiotcentral.com/), click "My apps" on the side navigation menu.